-The old send\name format is sent from nodes only supporting version 5 or to nodes that might only support version 5.
-The Version is a 16-bit big endian integer and must always have the value 5, even if node A supports version 6.
+The old send\name format is only sent from OTP 23 and 24 nodes that are not using epmd and therefore do not know if the remote node only supports protocol version 5.
+The Version is a 16-bit big endian integer and must always have the value 5 (even though node A supports version 6).
 Flags are the capability flags of node A in 32-bit big endian.
-The flag bit DFLAG\HANDSHAKE\23 should be set if node A supports version 6.
+The flag bit DFLAG\HANDSHAKE\23 must be set (as node A must supports version 6).
 Name is the full node name of A, as a string of bytes (the packet length denotes how long it is).

-The new send\name is only sent from nodes supporting version 6 to nodes known to support version 6.
+The new send\name is sent to nodes known to support version 6.
 Flags are the capability flags of node A in 64-bit big endian.
 The flag bit DFLAG\HANDSHAKE\23 must always be set.
 Creation is the node incarnation identifier used by node A to create its pids, ports and references.
 Name is the full node name of A, as a string of bytes.
 Nlen is the byte length of the node name in 16-bit big endian.
 Any extra data after the node Name must be accepted and ignored.